Ankle Injury at Work

 Returning to Work After an Ankle Injury

-After an ankle injury, many workers in Ontario, California, can resume their jobs with modified duties.
-These tasks are less physically demanding and designed to avoid putting stress on the injured ankle.
+After an ankle injury, many workers in Ontario, California, can return to work performing modified duties.
+Modified duties are work assignments that are less physically demanding than the original job responsibilities and are designed to minimize the strain placed on the injured ankle.

 Reasonable Accommodations

-Not all workers can return to their former jobs after an ankle injury.
-Some injuries may cause lasting pain or limit mobility.
+Not all workers can return to their previous job after an ankle injury.
+Many workers experience lasting pain or limitations in mobility that will preclude them from returning to their previous job.

-If the injury is permanent and limits work options, the worker may be eligible for disability benefits in addition to medical coverage.
+If the injury results in permanent disability, the worker may be entitled to disability benefits, in addition to receiving medical treatment.

-Employers must cooperate in exploring other job roles within the company that the injured worker can perform safely without risking further injury.
+Employers are required to collaborate with the injured worker to explore alternative job roles within the same company that the injured worker can safely perform, without causing further injury.

 Why Choose LG Law Center for Workers’ Compensation Cases